The Lhasa Treaty Pillar

 (Translation from the Tibetan text)

+“The Great King of Tibet, the Miraculous Divine Lord, and the Great King of China, the Chinese Ruler Huangdi, being in the relationship of nephew and uncle, have conferred together for the alliance of their kingdoms.
+They have made and ratified a great agreement…….
 Tibet and China shall abide by the frontiers of which they are now in occupation.
 All to the east is the country of Great China; and all to the west is, without question, the country of Great Tibet.
 Henceforth on neither side shall there be waging of war nor seizing of territory.
 If any person incurs suspicion he shall be arrested; his business shall be inquired into and he shall he escorted back.

-Now that the two kingdoms have been allied by this great treaty it is necessary that messengers should once again be sent by the old route to maintain communications and carry the exchange of friendly messages regarding the harmonious relations between the Nephew and Uncle.
-According to the old custom, horses shall be changed at the foot of the Chiang Chun pass, the frontier between Tibet and China.
+“Now that the two kingdoms have been allied by this great treaty it is necessary that messengers should once again be sent by the old route to maintain communications and carry the exchange of friendly messages regarding the harmonious relations between the Nephew and Uncle.
+According to the old custom, horses shall be changed at the foot of the Chiang Chun pass, the frontier between Tibet and Chin

 Tibetans shall be happy in the land of Tibet, and Chinese in the land of China.
 Even the frontier guards shall have no anxiety, nor fear and shall enjoy land and bed at their ease.
 All shall live in peace and share the blessing of happiness for ten thousand years.
 The fame of this shall extend to all places reached by the sun and the moon.
 This solemn agreement has established a great epoch when Tibetans shall be happy in the land of Tibet, and Chinese in the land of China.
 So that it may never be changed, the Three Precious Jewels of Religion, the Assembly of Saints, the Sun and Moon, Planets and Stars have been invoked as witnesses.
-An oath has been taken with solemn words and with the sacrifice of animals; and tile agreement has been ratified.
+An oath has been taken with solemn words and with the sacrifice of animals; and tile agreement has been ratified.”

 The King of Tibet named in the treaty is better known as Ralpachen (815-841); and the Chinese Emperor is Mu Zong of the Tang dynasty (821-821).
 The frontier appears to have been not far to the west of the Kansu-Shensi border.